rsksmart/RSKIPs/IPs/RSKIP419.md

 #### Proof transaction signing

 The proof transaction should be signed as any other peg-out, but by the proposed powpeg.
-For this to happen, a new Bridge method `addSvpSpendTxSignature` should be created to perform the exact same actions as the `addSignature` but to accept signatures from public keys that don't belong to an active/retiring Powpeg (let's recall the proposed Powpeg is not active at this point).
+For this to happen, two new Bridge methods `getStateForSvpClient` and `addSvpSpendTxSignature` should be created.

+The first one should perform the exact same actions as the `getStateForBtcReleaseClient` but to inform if the SVP spend tx is waiting for signatures (i.e., that `svpSpendTxWaitingForSignatures` is not empty).

-The `addSvpSpendTxSignature` method should check that the public key belongs to the proposed Powpeg and that the hash of the transaction intended to be signed exists in the `svpSpendTxHash` storage entry.
+The second one should perform the exact same actions as the `addSignature` but to accept signatures from public keys that belong to the proposed Powpeg instead of the active/retiring ones (let's recall the proposed Powpeg is not active at this point), and to check that the hash of the transaction intended to be signed exists in the `svpSpendTxHash` storage entry.

 Once fully signed, the Bridge should remove the entry from the `svpSpendTxWaitingForSignatures`.